The Insider’s Guide to the Tulipalooza Tulip Festival in Waxahachie, Texas

 By Marshall Hinsley

-Putting Waxahachie on the map of annual springtime flower festivals in Texas, the ten-day tulip festival known as Tulipalooza takes place each March and will have a new location for 2024.
+Putting Waxahachie on the map of annual springtime flower festivals in Texas, the two-week long tulip festival known as Tulipalooza takes place each March and will take place for its second year at the entrance of the city’s historic Getzendaner Park.

 Tulips in field in Waxahachie, Texas